qhwa/dockerize/README.md

 docker build .
 ```

+Done!

-Then you are free to do anything with the built docker image, either run it locally or distribute it to your infrastructures, e.g a Kubernete cluster.
+Now you are free to do anything with the docker image built, either run it locally or host it on your infrastructures, e.g a Kubernete cluster.

 For more information of `docker build`, please refer to the [official document](https://docs.docker.com/engine/reference/builder/).